Questions about our services:

 Q: How do I contact you?

-*Our phones do not have caller ID–we won’t know what phone number is calling/texting.
+Our phones do not have caller ID–we won’t know what phone number is contacting us.

 Q: Will I ever know who I’m talking to?

-Q: Wait…will you know who I am by the sound of my voice or my AIM screen name?
+Q: Wait…will you know who I am by the sound of my voice the way I text?

 A: Ears aren’t Sherlock Holmes–it’s not our job to try to figure out who you are.
 We’re just here to help.
-In fact, there’s a very small chance that we will recognize you: phone calls garble and change the sound of voices, and since your AIM screen name was likely created in 2007, we won’t recognize it.
+In fact, there’s a very small chance that we will recognize you: phone calls garble and change the sound of voices, and uNlEsS yOu tExT lIkE tHiS, there’s no way to figure out who you are via text.